grawlinson/je-201/README.md

 ## History

-The original folder contains a (mostly) header only library implementing four seperate digital models of a [Roland RE-201][8], developed throughout the duration of my final year project, on the BSc Sound Engineering and Production course at Birmingham City University.
+The [original folder][9] contains a (mostly) header only library implementing four seperate digital models of a Roland RE-201, developed throughout the duration of my final year project, on the BSc Sound Engineering and Production course at Birmingham City University.
 The models are classes which can be implemented into an audio plugin in any framework.